Bounds for Algebraic Gossip on Graphs: Can Be Unboundedly Faster Than or

 \begin{clm} Let $X_i$ be independent geometric random variables with parameter $p$, and let $X=\sum_{i=1}^n X_i$.
 For $p\geq \frac{1}{2}$, and $\alpha>1$:

 \end{clm}

-Let us split the task into two phases, the first phase is the time (in rounds) $R_1$ until the center node $v_1$ learns all the initial messages, i.e., $dim(S_{v_1}(t))=n$.
+First, we consider the synchronous time model.
+Let us split the task into two phases.
+The first phase is the time (in rounds) $R_1$ until the center node $v_1$ learns all the initial messages, i.e., $dim(S_{v_1}(t))=n$.
 The second phase is the time (in rounds) $R_2$ it takes $v_1$ to distribute the information to all the nodes.

 Initially, every node $u \in V \setminus \{v_1\}$ is \emph{helpful} to $v_1$.
-By Lemma \ref{lemma_helpful_rank}, a message sent from $u$ to $v_1$ will be \emph{helpful} with probability of at least $1-\tfrac{1}{q}$, thus, after $n$ rounds, a node $u$ will send a \emph{helpful message} to $v_1$ with probability of at least $1-\left(\frac{1}{2}\right)^n$ (for $q>2$).
+By Lemma \ref{lemma_helpful_rank}, a message sent from $u$ to $v_1$ will be \emph{helpful} with probability of at least $1-\tfrac{1}{q}$; thus, after $n$ rounds, a node $u$ will send a \emph{helpful message} to $v_1$ with probability of at least $1-\left(\frac{1}{2}\right)^n$ (for $q>2$).
 Using union bound we can find the probability that all the nodes $u \in V \setminus \{v_1\}$ will send a helpful message to $v_1$ after $n$ rounds:

-Now, from the beginning of phase two, and since $dim(S_{v_1})=n$, node $v_1$ will be \emph{helpful} to every other node until the rank of that node becomes $n$.
+Now, from the beginning of phase two, $dim(S_{v_1})=n$ and hence the node $v_1$ will be \emph{helpful} to every other node until the rank of that node becomes $n$.
 From Lemma \ref{lemma_helpful_rank}, a message transmitted to some node from a node \emph{helpful} to it, will increase its dimension with probability $p \geq 1-\frac{1}{q}$.

 Let us define $X_i^u$ as the number of rounds needed for $v_1$ to increase the rank of some node $u\in{V}\backslash{\left\{v_1\right\}}$.
 It is clear that $X_i^u$ has a geometric distribution with parameter $p$.
 We are interested to find $X^u=\sum_{i=1}^n X_i^u$, which represents the number of rounds by which the rank of node $u$ will become $n$.
 Using Claim \ref{lemma_sum_of_geom_vars} (and the fact that for $q>2$, $p=1-\frac{1}{q}>\frac{1}{2}$), we obtain for any $\alpha>1$ that: